leiii/census/data/census/readme.md

 # Readme

+## Data description

+- census_county_2010_v1.xlsx : 2010 county-level census data from the 6th Census Yearbook (variables and county names in Chinese, no boundaries).
+- census_county_2010-2020_v1.csv : Data for 2010 are from the 6th Census Yearbook, and data for 2020 are from the 7th Census Bulletin (see below for details, with administrative boundaries).
+- census_city_2010-2020_v1.csv : Same as the county-level data, only at the city level.

 ## Census data source

 The data sources are the statistical bulletins of the censuses published by local governments.
 We collected relevant information from official government websites, the census website, and the bureau of statistics website.
 We also included census statistics released by some local governments on their official WeChat Accounts.